hy-chou/kukudy/README.md

 The `updateEdges.js` script reads the latest stream list inside `ulgs/` to get the hostnames of the edge servers distributing the streams in the list.

-The hostnames are stored inside the `edgs/` directory.
+The data is stored in two formats inside two directories, `edgs/` and `dump/getVEH/`.

 #### EDGS/